 In addition, according to the Employment Certificating Officers’ Manual under the section entitled Requirements for Applicants: “It is not mandatory for minors to have a social security number; however, the form requests a social security number in order to encourage young people to obtain one.”
 Therefore, requiring a social security number from a minor applying for working papers was a school option.
 It has always been an employer’s responsibility to obtain the social security number from each employee for payroll purposes.

 Students may NOT be placed in any of the prohibitive hazardous occupations as defined by NYS and US Departments of Labor.

 The minimum age is 18 for employment in non-agricultural occupations declared hazardous by the Secretary of Labor.
-The rules prohibiting working in hazardous occupations (HO) apply either on an industry basis, or on an occupational basis no matter what industry the job is in.
+The rules prohibiting working in hazardous occupations (HO) apply either on an industry basis or on an occupational basis no matter what industry the job is in.
 Parents employing their own children are subject to the same rules.
 Some of these hazardous occupations have definitive exemptions.
 In addition, limited apprentice/student-learner exemptions apply to some occupations.
-For more information these exemptions refer to this fact sheet from the Department of Labor.
+For more information on these exemptions refer to this fact sheet from the Department of Labor.